videojs/videojs-playlist/docs/api.md

 ### `playlistchange`

-This event is fired asynchronously whenever the contents of the playlist are changed (i.e., when `player.playlist()` is called with an argument).
+This event is fired _asynchronously_ whenever the contents of the playlist are changed (i.e., when `player.playlist()` is called with an argument) - except the first time.

 It is fired asynchronously to let the browser start loading the first video in the new playlist.